 legends, Knights and their horses represent the Hero's journey to

-Horses are ubiquitous in the fables and legends of many different cultures.
+spiritual wholeness.
+SUMMARY Horses are ubiquitous in the fables and legends of many different cultures.
 Like other

-mythical figures, horses dramatize the Jungian psychological archetypes—roles or
+mythical figures, horses dramatize the Jungian psychological archetypesroles or

-caricatures derived from the experiences of a culture and present in the unconscious of
+| the archetypal mythology of horses Copyright 2004-2021 Beverley Kane, MD Page 16 of 20 caricatures derived from the experiences of a culture and present in the unconscious of

 each individual within the society.
 Archetypes constellate the psychological